Load dplyr and stringr packages into R workspace

 left_join(dt1, dt2)

-.As an additional illustration of data merging, I will illustrate below how one can add on socio-economic data from the USDA and the US Census to the Provided Datasheet.
-In the code chunk below, I pull in data from the GitHub repository that stores the class R
+inner_join(dt1, dt2new)inner_join(dt1, dt2) tells you that it didn’t find any matches!
+It produces a table that has 0 x 3 dimensions, or 0 rows because it didn’t find any matching records across dt1 and dt2.As an additional illustration of data merging, I will illustrate below how one can add on socio-economic data from the USDA and the US Census to the Provided Datasheet.
+In the code chunk below, I pull in data from the GitHub repository that stores the class R tutorials.

 ### Read in data